 Candeo’s culture reflects a commitment to excellence at every turn.
 We hire highly passionate and aligned teachers and administrators who believe in the mission and philosophy of Candeo, and have high expectations for all students.
 Our school has consistently ranked in the top one half of one percent of all schools in the state of Arizona since inception.

 When and how can I register my child for Candeo?

 Candeo begins accepting online applications in November for the following school year.
 If there are more applicants than spaces, a lottery is held to determine placement and waitlist order.
 You will be contacted by email to confirm your placement or spot on our waitlist.
-Once a placement has been made, you will be required to bring a completed enrollment packet along with your child’s original birth certificate and a copy of shot records to the office in order to secure enrollment.
+Once a placement has been made, you will be required to bring a completed enrollment packet along with your child’s original birth certificate (or other proof of age/identity) and a copy of shot records to the office in order to secure enrollment.
 Students must be present on the first day of school in order to be considered enrolled.
 Kindergarten students must turn 5 before September 1st.
 Please visit our application section of our website for further information.

 What curriculum does Candeo use?

 Candeo utilizes the nationally-recognized Core Knowledge® curriculum for its rich, specific, and sequenced content from Kindergarten to 8th Grade.
 Please visit the curriculum section of our website for further information.

 School uniforms contribute to a safe and orderly environment and reduce competitive tendencies in students.
 Uniforms relieve pressure to dress in expensive or trendy clothing.
 Our students are expected to fully abide by the uniform policy.

 Our official uniform provider is Lands’ End.